danielcalbick/bespoke-executables/README.md

 <h5 style="your-style-here" id="spotify_rl">sync_recently_liked_spotify.sh</h5>

 >This is shell script that envokes a python evironment to connect to spotify and programmatically update my 100 newest liked songs.
 I can either call that shell script from the command line or create a cron-job that will do it on a set schedule.
-If you want to use it you need to input your user id for spotify which you can get on <a href="https://developer.spotify.com/documentation/web-api" target="_blank" rel="noopener">their developer website</a>.
+If you want to use it you need to input your user id for spotify which you can get on [their developer website](https://developer.spotify.com/documentation/web-api){:target="_blank" rel="noopener"}.